kanidm/kanidm/book/src/frequently_asked_questions.md

 ## Can I change the database backend from SQLite to - name of favourite database here -

-No, it is not possible swap out the SQLite database for any other type of SQL server.
+No, it is not possible swap out the SQLite database for any other type of SQL server, nor will it be considered as an option.

 **_ATTEMPTING THIS WILL BREAK YOUR KANIDM INSTANCE IRREPARABLY_**